Monte Piquet, 91, of Idaho Falls, passed away November 1, 2019, at Eastern Idaho Regional Medical Center of natural causes.

 Services will be held at 11 a.m.
 Saturday, November 9, 2019, at the Ucon Stake Center, 2967 East 105 North, in Idaho Falls, Idaho, with Bishop Travis Bennett officiating.
 The family will visit with friends Friday from 6-8 p.m. at Wood Funeral Home East Side, 963 S. Ammon Road, and Saturday from 10-10:45 a.m. prior to services at the church.
 Interment will be in the Ucon Cemetery immediately after the Saturday service.

-To send flowers to Monte's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Monte Piquet, please visit our floral store.